TimoLarson/julia/README_BRANCH.txt

 * Collect code and compile a native shared library.
   This can be stored next to the package's ji file.

-Augment the deserializer to:
-* When loading jl_module to load the libpath, dlopen the module shared library, if any, and save its handle in libhandle.
-  [Not loading the libpath yet.
-Opening the shared library elsewhere.]
+When deserializing:
+* For a code instance with the natived flag is set load function names and push code the coe instance onto a list to be resolved later.
-* When loading jl_code_instance if function names are present look them up in the module's shared library and link them into the code instance.
+* After the code instance is fully connected open the shared library and link the functions from the shared library into the code instance.

-Symbol (function) lookup and linking could happen on demand rather than during deserialization.
+  [This could instead be done in a lazy manner on first use of a function.]